egc112/OpenWRT-egc-add-on/pbr/readme.md

 Copy the new script to `/etc/init.d/pbr`
 Reboot the router

+PBR revisions starting with 1.2.2-r10 have wan leak protection which is enabled if you have enabled `Strict Enforcement` enabled
+This will stop Forwarding of LAN clients while PBR (re)-starts.
+In case PBR will get in a limbo state `Forwarding` can be left in a disabled state, by executing from the commanline: `service pbr enable_forward` Forwarding is restored.

 How to check if you do not have a leakage via the wan:
 Manually:
 If you have setup PBR to use a VPN for your PC/workstation then you can view the external IP address if you go to `ipleak.net` in your webbrowser.